Case Study 7: VitalGov Health Services - Scenario Paper

 - Each county has its own Active Directory or identity provider

-Identity Landscape
+Identity Environment

 | User Population | Count | Current Identity | Authentication |